 Emergency operations require the fullest possible communication.
-Full communication requires systematic, precise and redundant communication channels, including public-address alert systems, diverse emergency information systems, phonetree information-sharing protocols, plans for administering announcements and updates, and public relations strategies.
+Full communication requires systematic, precise, and redundant communication channels, including public-address alert systems, diverse emergency information systems, phone tree information-sharing protocols, plans for administering announcements and updates, and public relations strategies.

-Communication to constituents takes different forms.
-First information about a crisis goes out in brief messages conveyed automatically through emergency messaging systems.
-This first information includes only basic information and essential warnings and other reference to safety measures.
+Communication with constituents takes different forms.
+The first information about a crisis goes out in brief messages conveyed automatically through emergency messaging systems.
+This first information includes only basic information and essential warnings and other references to safety measures.
 Subsequent updates might proceed through emergency messaging systems as well, but they might also evolve into longer explanatory messages transmitted by other means including emails or even public meetings.
 These forms of information might also be posted on the College website.